Beyond Mueller report, Trump faces flurry of legal perils

 “These investigations could pose a danger to everybody in Trump’s inner circle,” said Patrick J. Cotter, a former federal prosecutor in the Southern District of New York.
 “They are very real and very significant.
 If you’re Trump, this has got to feel, in some ways, like an even greater threat than the Russia probe.”

-Special counsel Mueller on Friday gave the report on possible collusion with the Kremlin in the 2016 presidential election to the office of U.S. Attorney General William Barr.
-Its contents remain confidential, but Barr said he plans to write his own account of Mueller’s findings.
-The White House said it had not seen or been briefed on the document.
+Mueller on Friday gave his report on possible collusion with the Kremlin in the 2016 presidential election to the office of U.S. Attorney General William Barr.
+Its contents remain confidential, but Barr said he will decide soon how much of the report he will release to Congress and the public.
+As of Friday evening, the White House said it had not seen or been briefed on the document.

 The U.S. attorney’s office in Manhattan declined to comment on the New York probes but has told a federal judge it is still investigating campaign-finance violations committed when Cohen helped orchestrate six-figure payments to a porn actress, Stormy Daniels, and a former Playboy model, Karen McDougal, to keep them quiet during the campaign about alleged affairs with Trump.
 Cohen says Trump ordered the payments and later reimbursed him for his efforts.
 So far, nobody besides Cohen has been charged.